 Runners-up: Norway, Italy, Scotland, Russia, Iceland, Portugal, Ukraine, Switzerland, Turkey, Denmark

-The eight contenders are split into two groups of four, the top two progressing to the semis, with the final to follow.
+In the draw in Belfast on 22 June the eight contenders are split into two groups of four, the top two progressing to the semis, with the final to follow.
 The competition will act as a qualifier for the 2018 FIFA U-20 Women's World Cup, with France already in those finals as hosts.

 Mascot: Sweet Caroline